alex996/Airvue/readme.md

 * `AirportsTableSeeder` - reads data from `airports.json` and batch-inserts airport records in chunks of 1000;
 * `FlightsTableSeeder` - reads data from `airlines.json` and batch-inserts flight records in chunks of 1000.

-Given that there are 28k+ airport records, it'd be impractical to generate flights for every possible geo location.
+Given that there are 28k+ airport records, it would be impractical to generate flights for every possible geo location.
 Instead, for demonstration purposes, `FlightsTableSeeder` generates random flights for the *10 biggest Canadian cities* with departure dates ranging between *now* and *one month from now* in the future.

 ### JSON Data Store